So you’ve decided to write a nonfiction book.

 - They give personalized tips and tricks for dealing with specific situations or circumstances your readers might encounter

-How to Get Personal Examples for Your Book
+How to Get Personal Examples for a Nonfiction Book

 To get personal examples from other people, consider starting a blog where you answer questions, participating in an online forum on your topic, or asking friends and family to help you by trying out your strategies and sharing their results.

 You can use the feedback people give you when you share your insights to fill in personal examples in your book (with the person’s permission, of course!).

 You can also use online services like Help a Reporter Out to find people to interview about how they’ve coped with problems similar to the one you’re tackling in your book.
 Most of the time, people are happy to be interviewed and to contribute quotes and ideas for your book!